jodalyst/AMG8833/README.md

 * `void writeByte(uint8_t deviceAddress, uint8_t registerAddress, uint8_t data)`: Write a byte to the device.
 Should probably return some sort of success indicator, but for now it is void
 * `uint8_t readByte(uint8_t deviceAddress, uint8_t registerAddress)`: Read a single byte (returns it)
 * `uint8_t readBytes(uint8_t deviceAddress, uint8_t registerAddress, uint8_t count, uint8_t * dest)`: Read a bunch of bytes in series...tell it how many...normally the multi-read of `Wire` is limited to 32 bytes, so this adds some support on-top to get an arbitrarily long sequential read, which is needed for all 128 bytes of the full-grid.
+The value returned is the number of bytes actually read...this will generally be what you asked for...otherwise but maybe not...use this for debuggin/error checking..

 ##Exampe Sketch `AMG8833_example.ino`